RadekVyM/SimpleToolkit/docs/SimpleToolkit.SimpleShell/README.md

     </tr>
 </table>

-## `ShellGroupContainer`
+## The `ShellGroupContainer`

-You can also specify a container view for each `ShellItem` or `ShellSection` via the `SimpleShell.ShellGroupContainerTemplate` attached property.
+You can also specify a container view for each `ShellItem` or `ShellSection` using the `SimpleShell.ShellGroupContainerTemplate` attached property.
 The container view is defined using `DataTemplate` which allows the container to be created on demand in response to navigation.
-The created view is cached in the `SimpleShell.ShellGroupContainer` attached property.
+Once initialized, the created view is cached in the `SimpleShell.ShellGroupContainer` property for reuse.

-A view defined in the `SimpleShell.ShellGroupContainerTemplate` property has to contain a `SimpleNavigationHost` element somewhere in its view hierarchy.
-This element will host the root pages.
+Any view defined within a `SimpleShell.ShellGroupContainerTemplate` must include a `SimpleNavigationHost` element in its hierarchy to serve as the placeholder for the root pages.

-Let's change the main tab bar from the above sample to display `ShellSection`s instead of all the root pages:
+Let's change the main tab bar from the above example to display `ShellSection`s instead of all the root pages:

 ```xml
 <simpleShell:SimpleShell.RootPageContainer>